GeorgeWebDevCy/tcnapp-connector/architecture.md

 ## WooCommerce Integration Flow
 1. On activation, the plugin seeds baseline membership products (Blue, Gold, Platinum, Black) with the correct level mapping if they don’t already exist.
-2. Member purchases a membership product and the order captures the level selected in the product data panel or the mobile app triggers `gn/v1/memberships/confirm` after confirming payment.
+2. Member purchases a membership product and the order captures the level selected in the product data panel or the mobile app directs the shopper through WooCommerce checkout using the mapped membership SKU.
 3. On `woocommerce_order_status_completed`, the Membership Manager promotes the purchasing user to the corresponding membership level (preferring the highest-ranking level in the order) and links the sponsor using referral metadata (shortcode or query param).
 4. Network Service updates direct recruit counts and determines whether the sponsor should form their own network or upgrade to Platinum/Black.
 5. Commission Manager records a direct commission for the sponsor.
 It then walks up the upline hierarchy to award passive commissions per rules (currently one depth level for Gold/Platinum to align with provided scenarios).